thinkpol2/turtlecoin/README.md

 - `cmake ..`
 - `make turtlecoin_test`

-The test binary will be in the `src/test` directory when building completes.
+The test binary will be in the `src` directory when building completes.
 Run the file to run the tests and view the test report:

-- `./test/turtlecoin_test`
+- `./turtlecoin_test`

 #### Thanks
 Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community